 The Naturalization Process

-Naturalization, the process of becoming a United States citizen, can be difficult and confusing.
-Applicants must complete a number of steps while meeting various requirements and deadlines.
-Learning about the procedure and the various deadlines before you begin will help demystify the process and make it go as smoothly as possible.
+Naturalization, the process of becoming a United States citizen, is not easy.
+Applicants must show good moral character and complete several steps while meeting various requirements and deadlines.
+Learning about the procedure and the deadlines before you begin will help demystify the process and make it go as smoothly as possible.

 Qualifications for Citizenship